Orbi home mesh wifi system: Pros, cons and tips

 4.2.
 How much is a kilowatt of electricity

-The following YouTube video explains what a watt is and how it is related to other power measurement units and our household appliances and devices.
-Do not forget to enable the video captions, as the video caption contains the concepts explanations.
+The following YouTube video explains what a watt is and how it relates to other power measurement units and our household appliances and devices.

 kW = W/1000

-For example, if a device uses 300 Watts but we need to know how much is that in Kilowatts:
+For example, if a device uses 300 Watts, but we need to know how much that is in Kilowatts:

 300/1000 = 0.3 kW